Skip to content

 Respectful Usage

 CelesTrak is freely available for public use, but users should be respectful of the service.
-Avoid excessive automated requests, and design your calls to take advantage of caching to minimize repeated queries.
-For large-scale or commercial applications, consider setting up a single download and local caching strategy to distribute ephemeris data internally.
+Avoid excessive automated requests, and take advantage of caching to minimize repeated queries.
+For large-scale or commercial applications, consider downloading once and distributing data internally.

 Customizing Cache